mbstadler/IntroToSnakemake/README.md

 ## Workflow management with Snakemake

-This repository contains the material used for "Snakemake: session, part of the "Reproducible research in computational biology" course from the University of Basel/FMI.
+This repository contains the material used for the "Snakemake"" session, part of the "Reproducible research in computational biology" course from the University of Basel/FMI.